Cultural Muslims: France

+India

+Between November 17, 2019, and March 23, 2020, Pew Research Center completed 29,999 face-to-face interviews with non-institutionalized adults ages 18 and older living in 26 states and three union territories across India.
+The sample includes interviews with 22,975 Hindus, 3,336 Muslims and other faith's where it was found that 79% of the Indian Muslims who were interviewed believe in the existence of God with absolute certainty, 12% believes in the existence of God with less certainty (they are not sure whether God exists or not, can be referred/classified as Agnostics), and 6% of the Indian Muslims have declared themselves as atheists by stating that they do not believe in any God.

 Indonesia

 Classical documentations divide Indonesian Muslims between "nominal" Muslims, or abangan, whose lifestyles are more oriented toward non-Islamic cultures, and "orthodox" Muslims, or santri, who adhere to the Orthodox Islamic norms.
 Abangan was considered an indigenous blend of native and Hindu-Buddhist beliefs with Islamic practices sometimes also called Javanism, kejawen, agama Jawa, or kebatinan.
-In 1999, 17.3% of the Muslims in Indonesia identify themselves as secularists who never or rarely perform Islamic devotions.
+According to a study in 1999, 17.3% of the Muslims in Indonesia who took part in it identified themselves as secularists who never or rarely perform Islamic devotions.

 Iranian diaspora

-The Iranian diaspora has been commonly defined as a largely secular and as cultural or nominal Muslims; the majority of them do not take fundamental Islamic rituals, such as daily prayers or fasting, and having largely embraced Western secularism.
+The Iranian diaspora has been commonly defined as being largely secular; internal polls reflect Iranians (within Iran and the diaspora) not identifying with Islam, instead identifying with secularism/atheism/non-religious/agnostic or with other religions such as Christianity, Zoroastrianism or Judaism.

 Iraq

-In Iraq, the Turkish minority are mainly cultural Muslim and secular, having internalized the secularist interpretation of state–religion affairs practiced in the Republic of Turkey since its foundation in 1923.
+In Iraq, the Turkmen minority are mainly cultural Muslim and secular, having internalized the secularist interpretation of state–religion affairs practiced in the Republic of Turkey since its foundation in 1923.

 Israel

-According to study published by Pew Research Center in 2016, while Muslims living in Israel, overall, are more religious than Israeli Jews, they are less religious than Muslims living in many other countries in the Middle East.
+According to a study published by Pew Research Center in 2016, while Muslims living in Israel, overall, are more religious than Israeli Jews, they are less religious than Muslims living in many other countries in the Middle East.
 Muslim women are more likely than men to say that religion has high importance in their lives, and younger Muslims are generally less observant than their elders.
-The nature of Muslim identity varies among Israeli Muslims, 45% of Muslim say their identity is mainly a matter of religion, 29% say being Muslim is mainly about ancestry and/or culture, and 26% say their identity is characterized by a combination of religion and ancestry/culture.
+The nature of Muslim identity varies among Israeli Muslims: 45% of Muslims say their identity is mainly a matter of religion, 29% say being Muslim is mainly about ancestry and/or culture, and 26% say their identity is characterized by a combination of religion and ancestry/culture.

-According to the Israel Democracy Institute survey conducted in 2015, 47% of Israeli Muslims identified as traditional, 32% identified as religious, 17% identified as not religious at all, 3% identified as very religious.
+According to the Israel Democracy Institute survey conducted in 2015, 47% of Israeli Muslims identified as traditional, 32% identified as religious, 17% identified as not religious at all, and 3% identified as very religious.

 Kosovo

-The overwhelming majority of Kosovo Albanians are 'cultural' nominal Muslims, according to a 2012 survey by Pew Research Center, 13% of kosovan Muslims say that they attend Friday prayer once a week and 40% say they never visit their local mosque, and 81% expressed a belief in God and Muhammad.
+The overwhelming majority of Kosovo Albanians are cultural/nominal Muslims, according to a 2012 survey by Pew Research Center.
+13% of Kosovan Muslims who were asked said that they attend Friday prayer once a week and 40% say they never visit their local mosque, while 81% expressed a belief in God and Muhammad.